-FATIGUE is the most common MS symptom—experienced by 75 to 95% of people with the disease.
-Approximately 50 to 60% of people with MS describe fatigue as one of their most troubling symptoms, regardless of their disease course or level of disability.
-The Social Security Administration recognizes fatigue as a significant cause of unemployment among people with MS.
+Fatigue is the most common MS symptom—experienced by 75 to 95 percent of people living with the disease.
+Approximately 50 to 60 percent of people with MS describe fatigue as one of their most troubling symptoms, regardless of their disease course or level of disability.
+Fatigue can interfere with a person’s ability to function at home and work, and is recognized by the Social Security Administration as a significant cause of unemployment among people with MS.

-- Adjustment of any medications that may be producing excessive fatigue and/or sleepiness.
-Many common medications, including anticonvulsants, antihistamines, anti-hypertensives, sedatives, and certain antidepressants, have fatigue and/or sleepiness as a side effect.
+- Adjustment of medications that cause excessive fatigue and/or sleepiness (such as anticonvulsants, antihistamines, anti-hypertensives, sedatives, and certain antidepressants)

-- Environmental modifications to make activities more energy-efficient
+- Occupational therapy to simply tasks and suggest environmental modifications to make activities more energy-efficient

 - Cooling strategies to avoid the fatigue caused by elevations in core body temperature due to heat, exercise-related exertion, and fever

 - Medications - such as amantadine (Symmetrel®), armodafinil (Nuvigil®), or Methylphenidate (Ritalin®) - although not FDA-approved for MS are commonly prescribe to combat MS-related fatigue

 Fatigue is a complex, potentially debilitating symptom experienced by the majority of people with MS. Anyone experiencing ongoing fatigue, or the sudden onset of severe, disabling fatigue should consult his or her physician so that the factor(s) contributing to the fatigue can be identified and effectively managed.
 Successful treatment of fatigue may require a combination of interventions, including behavioral adaptations, environmental modifications, and medication.

 For more information regarding fatigue, read the “Fatigue and MS” special issue of MS in Focus published by the Multiple Sclerosis International Federation in January 2012.